techidaily/site-fox-blue/source/_posts/new-mobility-meets-entertainment-top-portable-viewers.md

 Here is one important fact to consider, as portable DVD players are low cost devices and they are often designed with older technologies so most of the time manufacturers offer limited support to them.
 At max users will avail maximum warranty of 90 days with their product but in very rare cases it can be up to one year.
 It is advised to pick device with higher technical support and look for companies that offer live chat, phone contact and email like options for further communication.

-## Top 10 Portable DVD Players

 <!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/poI1NQxHfjc?si=ZLG0wziYcTKIKwL5" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/bofw6eJA7Bg?si=HM2gKZGH4L1otw3e" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

+## Top 10 Portable DVD Players

 ### [1.Audiovox:](https://www.amazon.com/gp/product/B004W9BLPI/ref=as%5Fli%5Ftl?ie=UTF8&tag=vs-flora-20&camp=1789&creative=9325&linkCode=as2&creativeASIN=B004W9BLPI&linkId=483b3e7b3568b95b1b6f8c76c426a5f5)